Kettering University: History

-During the 1950s, the co-op program required applicants to find a GM division to be their sponsor.
-School and work were mixed in four- or eight-week rotations, dividing the student body into four sections, two (A and B) for the four-week rotations, and two (C and D) for the eight-week rotations.
-At any given time, when section A was in school, section B was at work, and vice versa.
-Every four weeks, this situation would be reversed.
-Sections C and D were scheduled similarly, on an eight-week basis.
-This resulted in students moving twelve or six times per year during a 48-week school/work year.
-Because General Motors used the school to train its engineers, tuition was partially subsidized.
-In June 1979 (the Class of 1984) co-op rotations were expanded to twelve weeks.
+During the 1950s, the co-op program required applicants to find a GM division to sponsor them.
+School and work were mixed in four- or eight-week rotations, dividing the student body into four groups.

 Split from GM

 After GM reduced operations in Flint, the company and the university separated on July 1, 1982.
-The name of the institution became "GMI Engineering & Management Institute" and the letters "GMI" were retained to allow easy identification with the old General Motors Institute.
+The institution became "GMI Engineering & Management Institute," keeping the initials "GMI" to maintain its connection with the old General Motors Institute.
 The university began charging full tuition as an independent private university.
 The university kept the cooperative education model, expanding the number of co-op employers for students.
 The university also began offering graduate programs for both on- and off-campus students.

 Name change and expansion of programs

 The university's name was formally changed to Kettering University on January 1, 1998, in honor of Charles Kettering.
-The name change allowed the university to create a separate identity from General Motors as well as publicize the fact that academic programs were expanding beyond just automotive-related offerings.
+The name change allowed the university to establish a separate identity from General Motors and to publicize their expansion of academic programs beyond automotive-related offerings.

-The university launched a physics program in 1995, and had the first ABET-accredited applied physics program in the world in 2013.
+The university launched a physics program in 1995 and the first ABET-accredited applied physics program in the world in 2013.
 A chemical engineering program as well as a pre-med course of study were launched in 2008.
 The chemical engineering program received ABET accreditation in 2013.
 The computer science program received ABET accreditation in 2007.
 The university added an applied biology program in 2013.

 Academics

-Kettering University offers Bachelor of Science degrees and offers master's degrees.
-Some masters programs are offered online, as the school launched distance education programs in 2015.
+Kettering University offers Bachelor of Science (BS) and masters (MS, MBA, MBA/MSMO dual) degree programs.
+Some masters programs are available online following the school's launch of distance education programs in 2015.
 Most undergraduate programs require completion of 160 credit hours for graduation.
-Kettering also offers students more than 40 minors, concentrations, specialties, and courses of study.
 Its most popular undergraduate majors, by 2021 graduates, were: